amrelabbasy11/Weather_App/README.md

 # Automated Deployment of a Python Application Using Jenkins, Docker, Vagrant, Ansible, and Kubernetes

 # Introduction
-This repository contains all the necessary files and configurations to automate the deployment of a Weather Monitoring System using Jenkins, Docker, Vagrant, and Ansible.
-The goal is to establish a robust and scalable pipeline for building, deploying, and managing the application efficiently.
+This repository contains all the necessary files and configurations to automate the deployment of a Weather Monitoring System using Jenkins, Docker, Vagrant, Ansible, and Kubernetes.
+The goal is to establish a robust, scalable, and efficient pipeline for building, deploying, and managing the application.

 # Project Directory Layout
 - Dockerfile: Defines the Docker image for containerizing the Python application.